What is a Student Ambassador?

 How Do I Apply?

-Applications are submitted and accepted each March.
-For more information, please contact your campus Student Life and Leadership office or Kerry Roth, Associate Director of Student Engagement at email@example.com.
+Applications can be found here.
+For more information, please contact your campus Student Life and Leadership office or reach out to email@example.com.